YiinYang/YiinYang/README.md

                 - Looking for chat : Interact pleasepleaseplease!
     - Looking for roleplay : I never use this probably for looks if anything ?
-     - Busy : most often used Ints welcome probably with friends or chilling w2i at all times incase im not paying attention !
+     - Busy : most often used Ints welcome probably with friends or chilling
+                    - Online : I never use this?? idk w2i at all times incase im not paying attention !

                                 INT LIST ?!